Skip to content

 Time Model

-Time Model is one of the fundamental concepts of the Insights Hub OEE application.
+The Time Model is one of the fundamental concepts of the Insights Hub OEE application.
 It is a representation of the production time and various downtimes of a plant.
 It describes how the total time of a plant is being divided into different time categories, which represent how the time is being used in the plant.
 By default, the Insights Hub OEE application has configured three major time categories for the calculation of overall equipment effectiveness.
-Using these time categories, users can set up the other time categories.
+Using these time categories, users can derive their own sub-categories.

 The main time categories of the Insights Hub OEE application are: